AnotherKamila/vlaciky/README.md

 Layout plan, electronics and such for the model railroad in KSP room at our university.

+**I did not finish it while I was in the correct country, so it will probably never be finished.**

 The train has a microcontroller on board and therefore can do lots of fun stuff.
 See electronics.md.
 Notes
 -----